 Template libraries - The place in the admin interface where you upload and organize your company templates.
 There is a template library for these document types: Documents, Presentations, Spreadsheets.

-Asset libraries - Where you upload other content than templates.
+Asset libraries - Where you upload content other than templates.

-- Slide element
+- Slide elements

-- Text element
+- Text elements